jinyoungan85/simpleProcessorMgmt/README.md

 By default, this code simulates 100 processes with parameters stored in processes.txt.
 If processes.txt does not exist, the code will generate the file with random numbers.

+Upon completion of the simulation, the following metrics for algorithms will be displayed:
+- Average Turnaround Time(ms)
+- Average Waiting Time(ms)
+- CPU Utilization(%)

 ## Getting Started

 ### Required Dependency